Codecademy/docs/content/language-agnostic/concepts/who-is-dennis-ritchie/who-is-dennis-ritchie.md

   - "https://www.codecademy.com/catalog/subject/code-foundations"
 ---

-Dennis Ritchie was creator of the computer programming language C, and co-creator of the Unix operating system.
+Dennis Ritchie was and American computer scientist, creator of the computer programming language C, and co-creator of the Unix operating system.

 Ritchie, along with Ken Thompson and others at Bell Laboratories began work on Unix in 1967 as a replacement operating system for the Digital Equipment Corporation PDP-7 mini computer.